Ron is a retired engineer and manager for IBM and other high tech companies. He specialized in both hardware and software design.

 Use of Windows XP Is Now a Big Risk

 Computer security experts have agreed that the loss of ongoing Microsoft support makes WinXP far more vulnerable to attacks by hackers than it was when its parent was plugging security gaps on a weekly basis.
 They are almost unanimous in their recommendation that the millions of current users of WinXP move as soon as possible to an alternative operating system.

 But where can beleaguered WinXP users go?
 Many have neither the desire nor the means to buy the new hardware and software that would be required to follow Microsoft’s approved migration path and upgrade to Windows 7, 8.1, or 10.

 My church is in that category.
-We have developed a plan that involves continuing to use WinXP in the short term, while gradually changing over to a new OS for long term stability.
-(See How To Safely Use Windows XP After Microsoft Ends Support).
+We have developed a plan that involves continuing to use WinXP in the short term, while gradually changing over to a new OS for long-term stability.
+See How To Safely Use Windows XP After Microsoft Ends Support for more information.

 Like Windows, Ubuntu and Lubuntu have a graphical user interface (GUI) that makes it easy for non-technical users to navigate.
 Anyone familiar with Windows in its various incarnations already understands the concept of how the Ubuntu GUI functions, though, as we’ll see, the details can be quite different.

 Advantages of the Ubuntu Family